 The membership of SUSTA is comprised of the Departments of Agriculture of the 15 southern states and the Commonwealth of Puerto Rico.
-The member states work together to conduct a variety of "generic" activities which focus on uniting U.S. companies with foreign buyers through participation in trade shows, trade missions, reverse trade missions, and one-on-one meetings.
+The member states work together to conduct a variety of Global Events activities which focus on uniting U.S. companies with foreign buyers through participation in trade shows, trade missions, reverse trade missions, and one-on-one meetings.

-Hardwood States Export GroupThe Hardwood States Export Group is a coalition of trade specialists from Georgia, Indiana, Kentucky, Michigan, Missouri, Mississippi, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, and West Virginia who have responsibility for international marketing for hardwood products in their respective states.
+The Hardwood States Export Group is a coalition of trade specialists from Georgia, Indiana, Kentucky, Michigan, Mississippi, Missouri, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin who have responsibility for international marketing for hardwood products in their respective states.

-The purpose of this group is to collaborate on multi-state projects that increase sales for US wood product companies through the development of international markets and opportunities.
+The purpose of this group is to collaborate on multi-state projects that increase sales for U.S. wood product companies through the development of international markets and opportunities.
 These projects are coordinated with the assistance of the American Hardwood Export Council.

-American Hardwood Export CouncilAHEC is the leading international trade association for the American hardwood industry, representing companies and trade associations engaged in the export of a full range of U.S. hardwood products, including - lumber, veneer, plywood, flooring, moulding and dimension materials.
+AHEC is the leading international trade association for the American hardwood industry, representing companies and trade associations engaged in the export of a full range of U.S. hardwood products, including - lumber, veneer, plywood, flooring, moulding and dimension materials.

 AHEC provides the global hardwood industry importers, specifiers and end-users with promotional assistance, technical information and sources of supply for American hardwoods from its offices located in Europe, Mexico, Japan, Korea, Hong Kong and Shanghai to serve the needs of the global community.